 Are you a lawful permanent resident who is now eligible to apply for naturalized U.S. citizenship?
 Congratulations!
 Applying for U.S. citizenship is an exciting moment for most immigrants, and is the last step in the U.S. immigration processes.

 Often, immigrants have spent years of waiting, attended multiple immigration interviews, and paid thousands of dollars in filing fees just to get to this point.
 But what happens when you are finally ready to naturalize, but you cannot afford to pay the filing fee required to submit the N-400 citizenship application?

-To apply for a fee waiver, you will need to fill out Form I-912, Request for Fee Waiver, and submit any supporting documents (although the regulations require only a "written request."
+To apply for a fee waiver, the easiest method is to fill out Form I-912, Request for Fee Waiver, and submit any supporting documents (although the regulations require only a "written request."
 See 8 C.F.R. § 103.7(c)(2).).
-Read Filling Out Form I-912 for a Fee Waiver, for detailed instructions on how to obtain and fill out the form and when to file it.
+Read Filling Out Form I-912 for an Immigration Fee Waiver, for detailed instructions on how to fill out the form and when and how to file it.

-When deciding whether to approve your I-912 Request for Fee Waiver, USCIS will determines whether you fall into one of the following three categories:
+When deciding whether to approve a I-912 Request for Fee Waiver, USCIS will determine whether you fall into one of the following three categories:

-If you believe that you may fall into one of these categories, you will need to prove it by submitting supporting documents.
-If USCIS determines, based on the documentation you submit, that you fall into one of these categories, it will likely approve your Request for Fee Waiver.
+If you believe you fall into one of these categories, you will need to prove it to USCIS's satisfaction by submitting supporting documents.

-Although applicants for naturalization are eligible to apply for a fee waiver, submitting such a request could affect both the merits and the processing of their Application for Naturalization, as follows.
+Although applicants for naturalization are eligible to apply for a fee waiver, submitting such a request could affect both the merits and the processing of the application for naturalization, as follows.

-To apply for naturalization, a person must meet multiple requirements, and one of those is that the applicant must prove that he or she is a person of good moral character.
+To apply for naturalization, a person must meet multiple requirements, including that he or she is a person of good moral character.

 Additionally, if USCIS finds that the applicant is failing to pay child support, even if the applicant is failing to do so because of a significant financial strain, USCIS can, by law, find that the applicant lacks good moral character.